 Live Course: Acoustics in Open-to-Structure Environments

-As open interior spaces, and resulting exposed structures, become more common, so does the opportunity for excessive noise that contributes to occupant discomfort.
+As more and more commercial interiors, from offices to schools, veer toward open concepts and exposed structures, the spaces become susceptible to noise.
+And for occupants, excessive noise can lead to increased stress, lower productivity, decreased focus, and poor communication.
 This session will help architects understand the challenge by exploring how sound is generated, transmitted, and reverberates.
 Attendees will learn a simpler approach to sabins, how to calculate absorption, and how to apply that knowledge to designing ceiling systems that hit the sweet spot for noise reduction.

 To Register, click Add to Cart.
 On the day of the event, log in, click My AIAU and choose My Courses to locate the live course.

 - Address acoustical design challenges in open-to-structure spaces.

 - Review fundamentals of sound and define key acoustical terms.

 - Explain and compare various measures of sound absorption.

 - Define reverberation time as a key room acoustic design parameter.